 SAN DIEGO, CALIFORNIA — We see and hear of people who have done all sorts of things thinking they were improving appearances or cutting down on the cost of heating and cooling their San Diego home.
 What they actually did was decrease their units’ efficiency and increase their utility bill and likelihood of needing an air conditioning repair.

-While these four questions may not be frequently asked, they should be, so here are Carini Heating and Air Conditioning’s answers:
+While these four questions may not be frequently asked, they should be, so here are Carini Heating, Air and Plumbing’s answers:

 - Does closing bedroom doors save money on heating and cooling?